 Explain to your child the meaning of divorce

-Edited by Ryan, Lynn, Maria, Anonymous and 2 others
+Edited by Ryan, Lynn, Maria, vc and 1 other

 The rate of divorce is not getting lower.
 In this era, it seems like some people see relationships like simple appliances -- if it's broken then you just replace it, and preferably with a better one.
 Of course, some people decide to go their separate ways because they can no longer work as a team.
 People who decide to divorce have often already sought the help of a marriage counselor in order to fix their issues.
 But when two people, especially a married couple, are no longer happy together, sometimes it's best if they go their separate ways, being mature enough to start over on their own."